sumsuzzoha/inventify-hub-client/README.md

   - **Shop-Manager:**
     - **Product Management:**
       - Add, manage, delete, view, and search products by name.

-    - **Offers and Coupon:**
-      - Add discounts to all products.
-      - Add coupons for a specified period.

     - **Payment and Subscription:**
       - Payment through card to increase the product adding limit.